No Sex Please, It’s Christmas!

 - Partners who work away come home for Christmas or we’re more able to spend time with our other half while off work

-- Couples make it their resolution to become parents in the next year and are surprised and make an early start on their plans, only to ‘catch’ early
+- Couples make it their resolution to become parents in the next year and make an early start on their plans, only to ‘catch’ early

 - Alcohol consumption leads to lack of or ineffective contraception e.g sickness stopping the pill from working, getting carried away after a few festive tipples